 The Campus Safety Department partners with the WE-TIP anonymous crime tip line at (800) 78-CRIME or (800) 782-7463.
-Reports can be made 24 hours a day, seven days a week and are completely anonymous.
+Reports can be made 24 hours a day, seven days aweek and are completely anonymous.
 Any of the above departments and representatives will accept confidential and anonymous reports of crimes for inclusion in the annual statistical report.
-It is our goal to provide assistance wherever the report is made to make sure we include the crime in our annual security report.
+It is our goal to aid whereverthe report is made to make sure we include the crime in our annual security report.

 In cases of medical emergencies call 911, the Campus Safety Department should also be notified immediately at 951-639-5188.